-This can be specified in conjunction with dynamic weighting.
+This can be specified in conjunction with dynamic weighting to obtain a more powerful approach.
+This combination of methods allows one active constraint per load case.

 3. Free Surface Design

 Free surface design revises a solid surface shape to have a uniform surface stress for the given loads.